For Whom The Web Rocks

 If you are using the Monastery rules, you gain 5 points when you complete each of three rows of hexes on the board.
 Using the first Monastery board as an example, show on the right, the first is the horizontal row of knowledge hexes, the others are the diagonal rows of ship and animal hexes.
 In addition, the first player to complete all three rows gains a bonus of 5/6/7 points for 2/3/4 players, while the second to complete them gains 2/3/4 points.

-If the Monastery Rules are in play, the Monastery logo will be shown to the bottom-right of the players boards, together with the number of Monastery points scored, as shown on the right.
+If the Monastery Rules are in play, the Monastery logo will be shown to the bottom-left of the players boards, together with the number of Monastery points scored, as shown on the right.

 5th Expansion - Pleasure Garden